 When Is the Best Time

-The Rainbow Falls located at Station Beach close to the Great Ocean Walk is easy to reach on a half-day hike.
-The Fall more a spring-fed trickle can be seen throughout the year.
-Depending on the high tide level it may be difficult to get close.
+The Rainbow Falls, located at Station Beach close to the Great Ocean Walk, is easy to reach on a half-day hike.
+The fall is more of a spring-fed trickle that can be seen throughout the year.
+Depending on the high tide level, it may be difficult to get close.
 Therefore it's safest if you consider the tides.

 The Southern Ocean has a strong influence on the climate.
 It keeps the winter warmer and the summer cooler.
-During summer the sun is intense, but it is not too hot; there is always a fresh breeze, and temps are above 20°C. Take precautions and use sunscreen.
+During summer, the sun is intense, but it is not too hot; there is always a fresh breeze, and temps are above 20°C. Take precautions and use sunscreen.
 Lots of precipitation throughout the year in the Great Otway National Park.
 Warmer and "drier" conditions from November to April, however, rain can always occur.
-Winter is the wettest and coldest season; rain every second day.
-Day temps in winter around 12°C and nights are chilly around 8°C, pretty cold for camping.
+Winter is the wettest and coldest season; rains every second day.
+Day temps in winter are around 12°C, and nights are chilly, around 8°C, pretty cold for camping.

-Don't miss out my entire Great Ocean Road Guide - 3 Days Itinerary - Top Tips - Where to Stay
+Don't miss out on my entire Great Ocean Road Guide - 3 Days Itinerary - Top Tips - Where to Stay.

 You can explore the Great Ocean Road by rental car or let other people do the work for you.
 There are excellent tours offered.